-Whatever in life we deem to be our treasure naturally occupies our thoughts, fills our senses and often guides our behaviour and how we choose to spend our time.
+In other words, whatever - or perhaps whoever - we value has high priority in our life.
+Whatever we deem to be our treasure naturally occupies our thoughts, fills our senses and often guides our behaviour and how we choose to spend our time.
 The challenge embedded in the Gospel reading is for us to see that the most precious treasure of all, the valuables marked by 'X' in the universal map of life, are the riches we gain from doing the work of God's kingdom.
-Real treasure is found when we draw close to Jesus to receive his love, and this treasure has a beauty and value that eclipses anything else.
+Real treasure is found when we draw close to Jesus, and this treasure has a beauty and value that eclipses anything else.
 And the exciting news is that this treasure is not buried or hidden, it's available right here, right now.
-The treasure is not in a hidden box but in a relationship with Jesus - everyone is invited to share it.
+The treasure is not in a hidden box but in a relationship with Jesus - and everyone is invited to share it.